Snowfall intensifies in Northeast, with many stuck at home under blizzard warnings and travel bans

 Blizzard warnings stretched from Maryland to Maine.
 Cellphones across New York City received wailing push alerts Sunday night announcing a ban on non-emergency travel on all streets through noon Monday because of “dangerous blizzard conditions.”
 Rhode Island and New Jersey implemented similar restrictions.

 More than 5,000 flights in and out of the United States were canceled for Monday, according to the flight tracking website FlightAware.
-Airports in New York City and Boston saw the most cancellations and delays.
+Most were canceled in New York, New Jersey and Boston.

 Public transit was suspended in some areas.
 Even DoorDash announced it was suspending deliveries in New York City overnight.